with instructor Doug Hutchinson

 Now as he settles into his own retirement, feeding his chickens amidst the firs and cedars that tower overhead on his peninsula property, he reflects, "I've never lost the promise that philosophy is a way of life.
 When you take it onboard deeply, your vision is not the same; it's not as if it’s better but it’s got a new colour.
 You're seeing with wisdom-tinted lenses instead of looking through rose-coloured glasses."

-Check out the courses that Doug Hutchinson will be teaching starting September 2019:
+Check out the courses that Doug Hutchinson will be teaching in the Jan-Aug 2020 term:

 - Posted July 30, 2019